gabrielmcg/vp-netlify-test/soln-overview/solnution-config.md

 -   1 NFS server VM for storage of Docker DTR images

 With the addition of the NFS and logging VMs, a total of 13 VMs are created for the default Linux-only deployment.
 In addition to these VMs, the playbooks also set up the Docker persistent storage plug-in from VMware.
 The vSphere Docker volume plug-in facilitates the storage of data in a shared datastore that can be accessed from any machine in the cluster.

+## Hybrid VM configuration \(Windows and Linux\)

+-   3 Docker swarm Windows worker VM nodes for container workloads \(optional\).
+Kubernetes is not yet supported for Windows workers.

+The hybrid deployment will typically add 3 Windows worker nodes to the above configuration, co-located with the Linux workers.

+**Note:** Some of the application software supported by this configuration does not currently run on Windows, for example, the Sysdig Software Agent \(see the section [\#](#)\).